xielong2813/RAND/README.md

 mkdir datasets
 ```

 All the datasets are available at the [Google Driver](https://drive.google.com/drive/folders/1ZOYpTUa82_jCcxIdTmyr0LXQfvaM9vIy) provided by Autoformer.
-Thanks to their efforts!
+Thanks to their work!

 #### Running